 A good vision statement will allow you to create effective strategies for managing the company toward that vision.
 A vision statement is important to know why the business exists and why it’s worth investing in.
 John Kotter writes in Forbes “70% of all employees are unknowingly misaligned with your company’s strategic direction.”
 John continues with “if the vision is unclear 70% of your company doesn’t know what they are striving toward and operating on false assumptions, your team will move slowly and defensively rather than swiftly and proactively.
 Worst of all, they might be off and running, applying valuable energy in the wrong direction.”

-Here at Build a Help Desk, our vision statement is simply; “To continue to be recognized nationally by our customers as the leading professional team building resource site for industry standard for Help Desk support procedures”.
+Here at Build a Help Desk, our vision statement is simply; “To continue to be recognized nationally by our customers as the leading professional team building resource site for the industry standard for Help Desk support procedures”.

 Help Desk mission and vision statements should reflect your company’s core values

 If your company has communicated their core values, you should incorporate these into your mission and vision statements.
 The major online retailer Zappos.com has ten core values and has published them on their public website.
 Zappos states as they “grow as a company, it has become more and more important to explicitly define the core values from which we develop our culture, our brand, and our business strategies”.